Barrett's Esophagus is the only known precursor of Esophageal Adenocarcinoma.1

 Physicians are able to rule-in or rule-out intestinal metaplasia when there are Gastroesophageal Reflux Disease (GERD) symptoms8, allowing early detection of BE5 and then, they can monitor disease progression for BE.6,7

-Physicians also are able to define the location and lateral extent of neoplasia inducing clinical intervention9, pCLE can lead to positive redirection of therapy.10
+Physicians also are able to define the location and lateral extent of neoplasia inducing clinical intervention9, as well as differentiate lesions that are not amenable to EMR and determine the margins of a lesion before endoscopic resection11.
+Therefore, pCLE can lead to positive redirection of therapy.10

 1. Bhardwaj A. et al. Barrett’s Esophagus: Emerging Knowledge and Management Strategies.
 Pathology Research International, 2012.